-Jamie Stevens explores the rugged landscapes and industrial influences that helped form his debut solo exhibition at Oriel Colwyn in Conwy.
+Jamie Stevens explores the rugged landscapes and industrial influence that helped form his debut solo exhibition, Eradication at Oriel Colwyn in Conwy.

 In 1955, plans were submitted by the Corporation of Liverpool to construct a reservoir in the valley above Bala to supply water to the growing population of Liverpool.
 The city had some of the worst slums in Britain post-war and they argued for more water for improved sanitation.
 This wasn’t the first time they had turned to Wales for water as eighty years earlier they drowned the village of Llanwddyn to create the Lake Vyrnwy Reservoir only 18 miles away.
 Residents were shocked by the news that their valley where the Welsh language was dominant may be drowned.

 By obtaining authority through an Act of Parliament in 1957, Liverpool City Council avoided having to gain consent from the Welsh planning authorities, and in 1965 after hard campaigning and attempts to stop the construction with several sabotages, the Tryweryn valley was flooded.
 The village post office, school, chapel and cemetery, were all lost.
 Twelve houses and farms were also submerged, and 48 people of the 67 who lived in the valley lost their homes.
 This also led to over a mile of the railway line being flooded along with parts of the B4391.